MicrosoftDocs/security/zero-trust/deploy/identity.md

 ### III.
 Analytics improve visibility

-As you build your estate in Azure AD with authentication, authorization, and provisioning, it's important to have strong operational insights into what is happening in the directory.
+As you build your estate in Microsoft Entra ID with authentication, authorization, and provisioning, it's important to have strong operational insights into what is happening in the directory.

 #### Configure your logging and reporting to improve visibility

 Take this step:

- - [Plan an Azure AD reporting and monitoring deployment](/azure/active-directory/reports-monitoring/plan-monitoring-and-reporting) to be able to persist and analyze logs from Azure AD, either in Azure or using a SIEM system of choice.
+ - [Plan a Microsoft Entra reporting and monitoring deployment](/azure/active-directory/reports-monitoring/plan-monitoring-and-reporting) to be able to persist and analyze logs from Microsoft Entra ID, either in Azure or using a SIEM system of choice.

 <br/><br/>